alphagov/government-service-design-manual/service-manual/phases/ideal-alphas.md

 ###Inception###

-We believe that alpha's should start with an inception process.
-An inception is designed to gel the team together and share the knowledge about the risks and goals identified.
+We believe that alphas should start with an inception process.
+An inception is designed to bring the team together and share the knowledge about the risks and goals identified.

-We tend to recommend a short inception, somewhere between 4 to 7 days tends to work well.
+We tend to recommend a short inception – between 4 to 7 days seems to work well.

-The inception should be run by the supplier team, probably by the Delivery Manager, and will looks at a variety of business, technical and user aspects of the project.
+The inception should be run by the supplier team, probably by the Delivery Manager.
+It will look at a variety of business, technical and user aspects of the project.
 Each supplier has a different format for these, but we see fairly common outputs including:

-- A shared understanding of the service
+- a shared understanding of the service
-- User Persona's (who will use the system)
+- User Personas (who will use the system)
-- A clarified current business process (where applicable)
+- a clarified current business process (where applicable)
-- A clear set of goals and tradeoffs
+- a clear set of goals and tradeoffs
-- Some vision excercises
+- some vision exercises
-- A clear understanding of the existing technical estate
+- a clear understanding of the existing technical estate
-- A prioritised backlog of work for first iteration
+- a prioritised backlog of work for first iteration

-The facilitator will of course give up time to various specialists to run individual sessions, and the aim should be to let the entire team get to know one another, and begin to form a team identity and a team understanding of the business itself.
+The facilitator will of course give up time to various specialists to run individual sessions.
+The aims include:

+* the entire team get to know one another
+* beginning to form a team identity
+* beginning to form a team understanding of the business itself

-The inception may well cover introductions to agile methodology itself, if the project team need it, and should also have a demonstration and retrospective at the end of it.
+The inception may well cover introductions to agile itself, if the project team need it, and should also have a demonstration and retrospective at the end of it.

 ###Iterations###

-Alpha's are often about identifying competing hypothesis about the user journey or business process.
-We therefore expect to produce multiple prototypes to test the hypothesis, and run tests in a short amount of time so we can learn, modify and retest.
+Alphas are often about identifying competing hypothesis about the user journey or business process.
+We expect to produce many prototypes to test the hypothesis, and run tests in a short amount of time so we can learn, change and retest.
+These feedback loops are crucial.

-At this early a stage of a project, it is rare that a single flow or design can be selected, and so we encourage the building and testing of multiple prototypes.
-This allows you to much more quickly get feedback as to the best experience for the users and allows competing ideas to be tested.
+At this early a stage of a project, it is rare to be able to choose a single flow or design.
+Because of this, we encourage the building and testing of many prototypes.
+This allows you to quickly get feedback on the best experience for the users and to test competing ideas.

-The iteration of this process is vitally important.
-We expect that a first draft of a user flow will have issues and thus the iterations should seek to revisit the design, research and test process on each flow during multiple iterations.
+We expect that a first draft of a user flow will have issues.
+You should seek to revisit the design, research and test process on each flow during many iterations.

-The iterative process we would recommend should be a straight up agile process combined with iterative UX and user research.
+The iterative process we would recommend should be a straight up agile process combined with UX and user research.

 We would encourage the following format: